ConservationInternational/trends.earth/docs/source/about/development.rst

 during the process, review the error message, and make any modifications needed to allow the build to complete successfully.
 Once the build completes with no errors, the files are ready to be deployed on the website.

+.. note:: Both of the above commands also have ``-f`` (force) options that force pulling or pushing the latest translations from or to Transifex (respectively).
+Only use these options if you are VERY sure of what you are doing, as they can completely overwrite the translations on Transifex, leading to lost work done by the translators if the latest translations have not yet been committed to github.

 Adding new documentation text
 -----------------------------